 THE VIEW OF EVOLUTIONARY PSYCHOLOGY: PULCHRITUDE TO THE MULTITUDE

-In the United States, more than twice as much money is spent on personal care than on reading ...
+In the United States, more than twice as much money is spent on personal care than ...